 It was a rollercoaster of a season for the Minnesota Vikings in 2020.
 At one point, the Vikings were looking like a bottom-three team in the league at 1-5.
 At another point, they were the seventh seed in the NFC Playoff.
 When the book closed on the 2020 season, the Vikings were out of the playoff and moving into cleanup duty.
 Offensively, there’s a lot to be excited about; rookie star Justin Jefferson broke records and turned heads.
 Dalvin Cook had another superstar season and finished behind just Derrick Henry in rushing yards and Kirk Cousins finally came around.

 The liability for Minnesota was their defense, which was gashed time and time again.
 The unit gave up the fourth-most points per game and 10.3 more points per game than their 2019 team (sixth best– the biggest drop in the NFL).
 It wasn’t the season Vikings fans had hoped for and offseason changes are coming to their roster.
 Even Zimmer himself was quoted as saying his defense is “one of the worst [he’s] ever had.”
-With the top-four highest-paid free agents from Minnesota coming from the defensive side of the ball, the 2021 Vikings will have a much different look.
+The free agency push addressed that, pulling in high-profile players like Patrick Peterson and Dalvin Tomlinson.

 Vikings futures odds

 Futures are long-term bets that can range from an offseason to a full season (or beyond).
 Team win totals, award winners, and player performance are common futures.
 For example:

 - Clyde Edwards-Helarie +500